This article was first published in October 2018 and updated in October 2019

 Swiss International Air Lines (SWISS) is part of the Lufthansa Group and is the national carrier of Switzerland.
 As such, its logo is simply the country’s flag and its name, the adjective to refer to anything that comes from Switzerland.

 The airline proudly claims it is the only one using a country’s flag as its own and is a great ambassador for the country worldwide.
-I was eagerly expecting Swiss hospitality, food, chocolate and wines onboard.
+I was eagerly expecting Swiss hospitality, food, chocolate and wines onboard, just like my stay at the Chedi Andermatt and other Alpine villas in Switzerland.

 I was also looking forward to Swiss precision, efficiency, punctuality and professionalism – values both the country and the airline stand for.